padmaja-kulkarni/SchunkHandBringupPackage/README.md

 # SchunkHandBringupPackage
 This repository provides bringup files for Schunk SDH hand.
-This should be used with [Schunk Modular Robotics](https://github.com/ipa320/schunk_modular_robotics) and [Schnuk Robots](https://github.com/ipa320/schunk_robots) repositories.
+This should be used with [Schunk Modular Robotics](https://github.com/ipa320/schunk_modular_robotics) and [Schunk Robots](https://github.com/ipa320/schunk_robots) repositories.

 Initially, schunk_bringup package was part of schunk_robots, but it is not maintained anymore.